Optibus/pr-agent-settings/README.md

 ## File Name

-The global configuration file in this repository is named `pr-agent-config.yml`.
+The global configuration file in this repository is named `.pr_agent.toml`.
 This file contains all the necessary settings for PR Agent and should be referenced in your projects to apply the global configuration.